 The challenge The Pacific Insurance & Climate Adaptation Program sought to drive the market in Fiji for climate and disaster risk insurance.
 However, Fiji currently lacks a sovereign climate and disaster risk financing and insurance (CDRFI) strategy that could serve as a framework for policymaking.
 Without a CDRFI strategy, Fijian Ministries and the Reserve Bank of Fiji cannot formulate enabling policies and regulations to help develop the country's CDRFI market.
 Our engagement UNDP engaged MSC to develop a comprehensive reference paper to inform the CDRF strategy formulation.
 The reference paper provides insights and guidance on the following aspects, among others: - CDRFI's importance for Fiji, considering its vulnerability to climate change and disasters; - Assessment of current mechanisms of government financing for disaster reduction, retention, and transfer, and gaps in such financing; - Assessment of Fiji's insurance market and its needs and capacity to serve the demand for CDRFI products.
-Clients and partners

-Institute for Environment and Human Security Expected outcome - Based on the guidelines in the document, the Fijian Government with UNDP's support led the development and launch of a market-based parametric insurance product. - By the end of 2021, a total of 1,388 beneficiaries had registered for the product, of whom 442 (32%) were women.
+Outcomes and impact - Based on the guidelines in the document, the Fijian Government with UNDP's support led the development and launch of a market-based parametric insurance product. - ▶ By the end of 2021, a total of 1,388 beneficiaries had registered for the product, of whom 442 (32%) were women.
+Clients and partners UNDP, UNCDF, UNU-EHS

-Climate and disaster risk insurance in Asia A pioneering sector-level study to understand existing CDRI solutions in 22 markets across South and Southeast Asia
+Climate and disaster risk insurance in Asia

+A pioneering sector-level study to understand existing CDRI solutions in 22 markets across South and Southeast Asia

+Work areas: